Occupational Exposure

 Valves, Pumps, and Equipment

-Asbestos was used in equipment components throughout chemical plants:
+The fiber was used in equipment components throughout chemical plants:

-Equipment Type Asbestos Components Exposure Risk
+Equipment Type ACM Components Exposure Risk

 Valves Packing, gaskets, insulation jackets High during maintenance